-If you are unhappy at any time with how your child with SEND has been supported and feel the need to complain, please come and speak to the SENDCO in order to find a positive resolution for both you and your child.
+If you are unhappy at any time with how your child with SEND has been supported and wish to discuss your concerns, please come and speak to the SENDCO in order to find a positive resolution for both you and your child.
 If the complaint cannot be resolved in this way, you could follow the complaints procedure which can be found on the school website.